Icterine greenbul

 The icterine greenbul (Phyllastrephus icterinus) is a species of songbird in the bulbul family, Pycnonotidae.
-It is found in western and central Africa.
+It is native to the African tropical rainforest.

 Taxonomy and systematics

 The icterine greenbul was originally described in the genus Trichophorus (a synonym for Criniger).
 The term icterine refers to its yellowish colouration.
 Formerly, some authorities have considered Sassi's greenbul to be a subspecies of the icterine greenbul.
-Alternate names for the icterine greenbul include the lesser icterine bulbul and lesser icterine greenbul.
+Alternate names for the icterine greenbul include the lesser icterine bulbul.

 Liberian greenbul

 Until 2018, a rare colour morph of the icterine greenbul from the Cavalla forest in south-eastern Liberia was believed to be a separate species.
 The Liberian greenbul (Phyllastrephus leucolepis) was known from only a few sightings between 1981 and 1984, and a specimen collected in 1984.
 This specimen is now considered to have been a plumage aberration.
 A 2017 DNA analysis revealed that the bird(s) were common icterine greenbuls, albeit with unusual plumage colouring, which may have been caused by a nutritional deficiency.
 Alternative names for the Liberian greenbul included the spot-winged bulbul, spot-winged greenbul and white-winged greenbul.